allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error UNAUTHORIZED()
 ```

-Error when the user address is not authorized
+Throws when the user address is not authorized.